Disease/Disorder

 Imaging

-CT: Non-contrast head CT is the study of choice to rule out intracranial bleeding in a hemophilia child, however you must not delay an immediate infusion of factor concentrate for imaging.11
+- CT: Non-contrast head CT is the study of choice to rule out intracranial bleeding in a hemophilia child, however you must not delay an immediate infusion of factor concentrate for imaging.11 Compared to radiographs, CT scans are better able to demonstrate erosions and cysts.16

 Supplemental assessment tools

-Genetic testing is offered at no cost to hemophilia individuals in US through participating Hemophilia Treatment Centers (HTCs), currently up to 140 centers.
+Genetic testing is offered at no cost to individuals in the US with hemophilia through participating Hemophilia Treatment Centers (HTCs), currently up to 140 centers.
 This helps predict the risk of factor inhibitor formation and facilitates carrier identification in female family members.
 In suspected carriers, genetic testing is considered first line evaluation.
-Confirming or excluding carrier status is important both for managing the carrier herself and the offspring.6 Although family history can prove enlightening, approximately 30-50% will be de novo mutations.11
+Confirming or excluding carrier status is important, both for managing the carrier herself and the offspring.6 Although family history can prove enlightening, approximately 30-50% will be de novo mutations.11

 Early prediction of outcomes

 Children with recurrent hemarthrosis are at high risk of developing severe arthropathy and joint contractures later in life.
-Neuromuscular dysfunction can precede radiologic pathology of the affected joint.14 Higher grade of radiological arthropathy and deformity correlates with decrease torque of joint musculature.15
+Neuromuscular dysfunction can precede radiologic pathology of the affected joint.

 Environmental